What Does Tax Deferral on ESOPs Mean for a Startup?

 Taxation of ESOPs: When Does It Happen?

 Your employees receive ESOPs with the right to purchase a certain number of shares at a predetermined price.
-They may either choose to exercise and hold or exercise and sell, depending on the vesting schedule.
+Depending on the vesting schedule, they may either choose to exercise and hold or exercise and sell.

 The taxation of ESOPs happens on two occasions.
 These include: